TheFifthRider/fate-slash-fate/docs/command-seals.md

 Either way, when a Command is issued with a Command Seal, the Servant is obligated by their contract to do everything they can to see the order through to its completion.
 Depending on the Command, a Servant may be able to attempt resistance or subversion, but the contract can  physically overpower them

-??? warning
+!!! note
-    While most Command Seals will be used in the latter way, their original intended use is a great source of drama and is encouraged.
-But be reasonable and respect the wishes of other players if they have an objection to their character being bound by a Command.
+    While most Command Seals will be used in the cooperative way, they can be a great source of drama and such usage is encouraged.
+But be reasonable!
+Respect the wishes of other players if they have an objection to the Command.

 ## Using Command Seals